vermaboys/crud-application-module-in-laravel/README.md

 ```
 let's create a simple Eloquent model so that we can access the student in our database easily.
 Run command php artisan make:model Student
-This will create our Student Model in appns.
+This will create our Student Model in app.
 Open up that file and let's add table and column's table.

 <?php